-Having two participants coincidentally (or inevitably?) somehow think of the same word is interesting mentalism.
-But that is engineer coincidences, not mind reading.
+Having two participants coincidentally (or inevitably?) somehow think of the same word or number is interesting mentalism.
+But that is engineering coincidences, not mind reading.
 The effect as perceived by the audience was a unique coincidence.

 Consider the familiar mentalistical demonstration of rapid calculation.

 Clearly impressive in your event, but not mind reading.